o3de/o3de.org/content/docs/userguide/particles/editor/reference-advanced.md

 ---
-description: ' Use the Advanced attribute in the &ALYlong; &particle-editor; to modify advanced appearance and optimization settings. '
+description: ' Use the Advanced attribute in the Amazon Lumberyard Particle Editor to modify advanced appearance and optimization settings. '
 title: Advanced Attribute
 ---